Universal Structure of Turbulent Radiative Mixing Layers

-In the absence of turbulence, steady radiative condensation is possible only in non-Cartesian geometries~\cite{Dutta2022}.
-Simulations, however, show that plane-parallel TRMLs do reach turbulent steady states~\cite{Ji2019,Fielding2020ApJ}, indicating that turbulent correlations fundamentally alter radiative boundary layers\footnote{We verify that in the absence of imposed shear ($\Delta u=0$) in Cartesian geometry, the two phases sharply separate and $\dot{\Sigma}_{\rm cool}=0$ in steady state.}.
-Analytic models with turbulent viscosity and conductivity~\cite{Chen2023} or entrainment scalings~\cite{Ji2019,Tan2021} capture some features, but disagree on the driver of hot gas inflow: a pressure deficit~\cite{Ji2019} versus turbulent stresses~\cite{Fielding2020ApJ,Tan2021,Chen2023}.
-Notably, the analytic model of \citet{Chen2023} lacks the prominent pressure dip seen in simulations (Fig.~\ref{fig:snapshots}; see also \cite[Fig.~8]{Ji2019}), a feature essential for steady conversion of diffuse to dense gas. \emph{Resolving this discrepancy is critical for a physical theory of TRMLs, a canonical model for multiphase CGM dynamics.}
+In the absence of turbulence, steady subsonic cooling flows with a velocity minimum are possible only in cylindrical or spherical geometries~\cite{Dutta2022}.
+Analogously, steady isobaric solutions with turbulent conduction exist~\cite{Kim2013,Tan2021}, in which the velocity decreases monotonically toward the cold phase.
+Simulations show that plane-parallel TRMLs also reach turbulent quasi-steady states~\cite{Ji2019,Fielding2020ApJ}, suggesting that turbulent correlations act as an effective conductive process in radiative boundary layers.\footnote{We have verified that in the absence of imposed shear ($\Delta u = 0$), the two phases remain sharply separated and $\dot{\Sigma}_{\rm cool} \approx 0$ in steady state, with intermediate-temperature gas appearing only intermittently.} But deviations from isobaricity tightly couple the momentum and energy evolution.
+Analytic models that include turbulent viscosity and conductivity~\cite{Chen2023} or entrainment scalings~\cite{Ji2019,Tan2021} reproduce some aspects of TRML dynamics, but disagree on the origin of hot-gas inflow—whether driven by a pressure deficit~\cite{Ji2019} or by turbulent stresses~\cite{Fielding2020ApJ,Tan2021,Chen2023}.
+However, missing the compressive ${\cal R}_{zz}$ stress, the existing analytic models fail to reproduce the prominent pressure dip observed in simulations (Fig.~\ref{fig:snapshots}).

-Here we present a quasi-steady-state analysis in the TRML rest frame, based on Reynolds decomposition into mean and turbulent components.
+We present a quasi-steady state analysis in the TRML rest frame, based on Reynolds decomposition into mean and turbulent components \cite{Reynolds1894}.
 While turbulent shear stresses are well understood in incompressible shear flows, we show that vertical compressive stresses dominate in TRMLs due to strong compressibility driven by cooling.
-In steady state, hot diffuse gas is compressed by factors of \(\sim 100\) as it mixes, cools, and settles into the cold phase.
+In steady state, hot diffuse gas is compressed by factors of \(\sim 100\) as it mixes, cools, and settles into the cold phase, something overlooked by earlier models.